 Key Dates: Manufacturers must register and pay a $5,000 fee, and have an approved recycling plan in place by January 1, 2012.
 Registration and plan approval is due yearly on January 30 after the initial year.
 Manufacturer reporting is due annually after the initial year on January 30.

-Rhode Island: Due to a new law signed in June of 2008, manufacturers of computers, monitors, combination units, laptops, televisions and video display devices with screens greater than nine inches diagonally have individual financial responsibility to take back and recycle their products at the end of the product's useful life from both households and public/private elementary & secondary schools.
+Rhode Island: Manufacturers of computers, monitors, combination units, laptops, televisions and video display devices with screens greater than nine inches diagonally have individual financial responsibility to take back and recycle their products at the end of the product's useful life from both households and public/private elementary & secondary schools.
 This law will help the State of Rhode Island better manage an increasing portion of its solid waste stream.
 The law includes a ban on disposal of certain types of electronic waste at the Central Landfill effective January 31, 2009.

 Under the new law, manufacturers must either run their own take-back program or participate in a state run take-back program run by the RI Resource Recovery Corporation (RIRRC).